anthonycoffey/property-manager-pro/memory-bank/activeContext.md

 - **TypeScript Configuration for Firebase Functions (New Insight 2025-05-24):** Confirmed that the TypeScript setup for Firebase Functions (likely using `moduleResolution: "nodenext"` or similar) requires explicit `.js` extensions for relative imports within the `functions/src` directory.
 Type-only imports (`import type { ... } from ...`) are also enforced for type imports when `verbatimModuleSyntax` is enabled.
 - **Social Sign-On for Invitations (New Insight 2025-05-24):** The `AcceptInvitationPage.tsx` now supports Google and Microsoft sign-on.
 The `signUpWithInvitation` Cloud Function was updated to handle these pre-authenticated users by skipping Auth user creation if a `uid` is passed from the client, and validating the social email against the invitation.
 - **Invitation Detail Fetching (New Insight 2025-05-24):** A new `getInvitationDetails` Cloud Function was added to securely provide the invited email to the `AcceptInvitationPage.tsx`, allowing the email field to be pre-filled and made readonly.
 This enhances user experience and data integrity for the invitation acceptance process.
+- **Seed Script Command-Line Arguments (New Insight 2025-05-24):** The `seedTemplates.js` script was enhanced to use an `--env` flag for specifying target environments (emulator/production), with a default to emulator and a confirmation step for production.
+This improves usability and safety for seeding operations.